paulipa/sico-wiki/services/flightmanuals/wh-daytrips.md

 > {.is-warning}

 # Post-fleet
 After the daytrip is completed, the fleet will return to its initial formup system.
 Players that received a ship handout will be kindly asked to return them.
-Participation in the fleet will be registered through the use of a FAT link.
+Participation in the fleet will be registered through the use of the SICO FAT system.

-Payouts will be distributed in a timely fashion and the calculation will be displayed in the wormhole channel, so please be patient.
+Payouts will be distributed in a timely fashion so please, be patient :).

+> Players will receive ISK payouts depending on the total loot value and the number of sites they actively participated into (HVEN FC is excluded from payout).
+For complete transparency, the calculation will be displayed in the wormhole channel.
+{.is-success}

 > If you bookmarked the wormhole connections and wish to go back and salvage/hack, you are free to do so.
 {.is-info}